Solving strategies for data-driven one-dimensional elasticity exhibiting nonlinear strains: Solving strategy

 In this work, we consider the direct data-driven solver introduced in \cite{ortiz_ddcm_2016} and its extension to nonlinear elasticity by combining with the Newton-Raphson method \cite{Keip_ddcm_nonlinearbar}.
 Algorithm \ref{alg:admstrategy} describes this solving strategy for the spatially discretized optimization problem \eqref{eq:1stOptCondEq_discrete} discussed in the previous section.
 Here, we explicitly describe the computation at each load step including the initialization of the stress-strain data pairs $\ytilde$.
 For the first load step, we initialize $\ytilde$ considering three different approaches, including the random initialization \cite{ortiz_ddcm_2016,Keip_ddcm_nonlinearbar} (see line 2 in Algorithm \ref{alg:admstrategy}), which we discuss more in details later in Section \ref{sec:datainitialization}.
 Starting from the second load step, we initialize $\ytilde$ with the minimizer obtained from the preceding load step (see line 5 in Algorithm \ref{alg:admstrategy}).
 In each load step, we employ the direct data-driven solver, to which we refer to as ADM-solver, to obtain the solution $\qhat$ and update $\ytilde$.
 Algorithm \ref{alg:admsolver} describes the details of the solving steps, including the Newton-Raphson scheme for solving the underlying geometrically nonlinear structural problem (see line 4 in Algorithm \ref{alg:admsolver}).
 We note that we employ the same solution guess for the Newton-Raphson scheme at each alternating iteration and update only the selected data pairs $\ytilde$.
 For completeness, we describe the details of the Newton-Raphson scheme employed in Algorithm \ref{alg:admsolver} in \ref{sec:Newtonraphsonalgo}.
 In Algorithm \ref{alg:localstateassigment}, we describe the details of the local state assignment step which seeks the stress-strain pair in the dataset that is closest to the obtained structural solution of each element via minimizing the element objective function \eqref{eq:eleObjectiveFunc}.

-\begin{remark} We note that given a fixed value of the stress-strain data pairs $\ytilde$, the computational effort for each update of $\ytilde$ centers in solving the linearized system \eqref{eq:kkt_matrix_sys} within the Newton-Raphson scheme, and hence only depends on the dimension of the resulting system of equations.
+\begin{remark} We note that given a fixed value of the stress-strain data pairs $\ytilde$, the computational effort for each update of $\ytilde$ primarily lies in solving the linearized system \eqref{eq:kkt_matrix_sys} within the Newton-Raphson scheme.
+Therefore it only depends on the dimension of the resulting system of equations.
 Moreover, the quadratic convergence of the Newton-Raphson method is well-known.
 The number of iterations required for updating $\ytilde$ and consequently the convergence of the ADM-solver, however, has not yet been analyzed or established in the current state of the art.
 For more discussions in this regard, we refer to \cite{Gebhardtelectric2025}. \end{remark}